Route Overview

 For southbound hikers, Yeghegnadzor is the first major town you’ll reach after your backcountry traverse through the Geghams.
 For northbound hikers, it’s your last chance to resupply.
 Either way, the traveler-friendly oasis of Crossway Camping makes a great spot for a rest day before tackling a challenging and mostly off-trail route to the world-famous Noravank monastery (or, for northbound hikers, to recoup after!).

-Between Yeghegnadzor and Jermuk, the trail follows a circuitous route to take you through a few spectacular days of cliffs, valleys and remote villages.
-The town of Jermuk is famous for its mineral water and sanatoriums– it’s worth a stop to try the distinctive mineral waters from the taps in the center of town.
-Between Jermuk and the border of Syunik, the trail follows a jeep track through the hills behind Amulsar.
+Between Yeghegnadzor and the border of Syunik, the trail follows a circuitous route to take you through a few spectacular days of cliffs, valleys and remote villages.
+The town of Jermuk is famous for its mineral water and sanatoriums– if you want to visit, you can take an out-and-back side trail.

 More information on the Vayots Dzor section here.
 Route updates are forthcoming, but the practical information still applies.